 \subsubsection{Component Effectiveness}

 We examine the effect of the proposed components: \( G \), \( R \), \( D_{adv} \), \( D_{diff} \), \( D_{rep} \), and \( \mathcal{L}_{mu} \).
 The results are reported in Table~\ref{table:ablation}.
-We observe that \( D_{diff} \) and \( \mathcal{L}_{mu} \) consistently improve performance across the three datasets.
+We observe that \( D_{diff} \) and \( \mathcal{L}_{mu} \) consistently improve the performance across the three datasets.
 Another observation is that, in many cases, \( G \) benefits from the inclusion of \( R \), although \( R \) does not perform better than \( G \) alone.
-It also is a evidence for our motivation that SC-based representations could capture potential features to support features generation.
+It also evidences our motivation that SC-based representations could capture instance-level semantics to support feature generation.